Burglar Resistance Classification

 Resistance class RC 5

 An experienced burglar additionally uses power tools, e.g. drills, jigsaws and portable hand saws, as well as angle grinders with a maximum blade diameter of 125 mm.
 The use of an angle grinder increases the scale of the attack and the likelihood of its success.
 The burglar anticipates tangible benefits, is determined in his efforts to gain access and is well-organised.
 He is also unconcerned with the level of noise he generates and is prepared to take high risks.

 Resistance class RC 6

-Fillings other than glazing, tested in accordance with EN 1628, EN 1629 and EN 1630, should not fail to meet the requirements corresponding to the declared class of burglary resistance.
+Fillings other than glazing, tested by EN 1628, EN 1629 and EN 1630, should not fail to meet the requirements corresponding to the declared class of burglary resistance.
 In PN-EN 1627 there are requirements concerning the level of protection which characterizes glazing.

-If several glass panes are used in a product, including windows or doors, e.g. insulating glass, then at least one of the glass panes should meet the requirements for a given class of burglary resistance, as listed in table 1.
-Classes of resistance of glazing are determined on the basis of the provisions of standard EN 356 “Glass in building.
+If several glass panes are used in a product, including windows or doors, e.g. insulating glass, then at least one of the glass panes should meet the requirements for a given class of burglary resistance, as listed in Table 1.
+Classes of resistance of glazing are determined based on the provisions of standard EN 356 “Glass in building.
 Protective glazing.
 Testing and classification of resistance to manual attack”.